Offline Data Augmentation

 |

-This augmentation operator applies color space manipulation by converting the RGB image to HSV, performing hue rotation, and then returning with the corresponding RGB image.
+This augmentation operator applies a color space manipulation by converting the RGB image to HSV applying hue rotation and saturation shift and then returning with the corresponding RGB image.

 |